amal-amilun/Phrolova/README.md

 # Phrolova
 Trading bot with trend-following (buy only) and stop-trailing strategy.
 Trust me, this strategy really outperforms every other strategies that I've made.
-Well I've tried full trend-following strategy (buy and sell using moving average) but the results weren't that good, I also tried mean-reversion strategy which of course didn't work well (since everyone knows that btc's market is trending and not ranging).
+Well I've tried full trend-following strategy (buy and sell using moving average) but the results weren't that good.
+I also tried mean-reversion strategy which of course didn't work well (since everyone knows that btc's market is trending and not ranging).
 I even made something that can detect if the market was trending or ranging and would switch between trend-follwing strategy and mean-reversion accordingly.
 But that inovation performs worse than any strategies I ever made.. guess the market of a coin just don't change at all..

 ### Best Parameters For 2011-2021:
 - **MA FAST:** 5